 3. In a bowl, beat the egg yolks carefully (don't add any more air than necessary) and the sugar into a creamy mixture.
 Add the liqueur or almond extract.
 Beat into this the warmed cream.
 Pour the cream through a wire strainer into the prepared dishes in the oven dish or cookie sheet.
 Fill with hot water, cover the whole thing with one sheet of aluminum foil and carefully (!) load into oven.

-Tip: I use a commercial half-sheet (for sheet cakes) which I load into the hot oven already covered.
+Tip: I use a commercial half-sheet (for sheet cakes) which I load into the hot oven (creams already in it, sheet already covered).
 Then I lift up one corner of the foil and quickly (but accurately) pour hot water almost up to the rim using a pitcher.

 5. To serve, preheat the broiler to its hottest.
 (American ovens are usually disappointing here, but try it and see if you can't settle for the result.)
 Sprinkle sugar over the dishes and place under the heat as close as possible until the sugar layer caramelizes.
 A balance must be struck between keeping the cream from boiling much and getting the sugar caramelized.
 Trial and error is the teacher.
 Return the desserts to the refrigerator until needed.